GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/README.md

 ## Anthos Baremetal on OpenStack with Terraform

-This repository shows you how to use Terraform to try Anthos clusters on bare metal in High Availability (HA) mode using Virtual Machines (VMs) running on [OpenStack](https://www.openstack.org/).
+This sample shows you how to use Terraform to try Anthos clusters on bare metal in High Availability (HA) mode using Virtual Machines (VMs) running on [OpenStack](https://www.openstack.org/).
 The guide has been tested on OpenStack [Ussuri](https://releases.openstack.org/ussuri/index.html) and assumes that you